 In the following, we attempt to review and summarize some recent approaches to community detection for multi-layers.
 As in \cite{magnani2021community}, we focus on algorithms explicitly designed to discover communities in multiplex networks.

-Flattering methods reduce the multiplex network into a single-layer unweighted network and then apply a traditional community detection algorithm.
+Flattening methods reduce the multiplex network into a single-layer unweighted network and then apply a traditional community detection algorithm.
 The simplest algorithm of this type constructs a single-layer graph where two nodes are adjacent if they are neighbours in at least one layer \cite{berlingerio2011finding}.
 An alternative is to create a weighted single-layer graph, where weights reflect some structural properties of the multiplex \cite{berlingerio2011finding,kim2016differential}.

-Layer flattering coincides with summing the adjacency matrices of each layer into an aggregated adjacency matrix.
+Layer flattening coincides with summing the adjacency matrices of each layer into an aggregated adjacency matrix.
 More powerful community detection algorithms can be obtained, i.e., by merging modularity matrices or specific node embeddings.
 A study of these types of extensions is done in \cite{tang2012community}, with a novel method that integrates the layer-based node structural features.

 Another popular approach is to perform aggregation at the cost function level, by extending single-layer community detection cost functions to the multilayer setting.
 The Generalized Louvain (GL) method proposed by Mucha et al.~\cite{mucha2010} is used to maximize a multilayer version of Newman's modularity \cite{Newman3}.
 Bazzi et al.~\cite{bazzi2016} propose a related approach with a Louvain-based modularity-maximization method for community detection in multilayer temporal networks.
 Both these approaches use a cross-layer modularity function that is essentially based on a weighted arithmetic mean of the modularities of the single layers.
-As we will discuss in the next section, our proposed approach defines a new variance-aware Louvain-like method, which leverage on this idea as starting point.
+As we will discuss in the next section, our proposed approach defines a new variance-aware Louvain-like method, which leverages this idea as starting point.
 A related approach is proposed by Pramanik et al. \cite{pramanik2017}, where a weighted linear combination of the modularities of each layer is used to define a multilayer modularity index.
-Their approach focuses on the case of two-layer networks with both cross and within layer connections and aims at detecting cross-layer and within-layer communities simultaneously.
+Their approach focuses on the case of two-layer networks with both inter- and intra-layer connections and aims at detecting inter- and intra-layer communities simultaneously.